How To Trade Forex Effectively

 Trading on margin is determined by the forex broker and can vary by the account chosen of the brokers discretion.
 While leverage is suitable for all investors the level chosen should reflect the risk appetite and experience of the fx trader.

-The maximum leverage of the ‘top 10’ Australia forex brokers are:
+The maximum leverage of the ‘top 10’ Australia forex brokers for FX trades are:

 Trading on margin can vary by currency pairs.
 Exotic currency pairs often have lower leverage as they are more volatile than highly traded currency pairings such as EUR USD.